tc39/notes/meetings/2019-06/june-5.md

 DE: Been discussing this with builtin modules champions [at lunch today]

-MS: Not discussed with builtin modules champions [discussed but did not see slides].
+MLS: Not discussed with builtin modules champions [discussed but did not see slides].

 DD: These are not dueling slide decks.
 We saw builtin modules proposal, thought we need to talk about this.